CraftyKoala/helm4home/README.md

 ### **KISS** - Keep it stupid simple
 These charts are simple.
+Easy to understand, to use (and to extend).
 It is not recomended to deploy these in a corporate environment.

 ### **RBAC** - No Service Accounts